Hana-Le/Hana-Le/README.md

 - 💼  Fresh graduate from Macquarie University with a degree in Applied Statistics
 - ⚡ Fun fact: Pretty dumb sometimes but always willing to learn 😄
-- 🌱 I’m currently learning more about Statistical modelling, Data visalisation and Deep learning
+- 🌱 I’m currently learning more about Statistical modelling, Data visalisation and Machine learning
 - ❤️ I love to create things that make life easier and more interesting, and I'm always on the lookout for new challenges and opportunities to learn and grow.
 Check out my projects to see what I've been up to!

 Feel free to reach out to me if you want to connect or collaborate 🥳